tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 ##Neuromodulatory basis of artificial emotions

 Hugo Lovheim in 2012 published his article "A new three-dimensional model for emotions and monoamine neurotransmitters".
 He described thee dimensional model of emotions.
 Axis of the model are neuromodulators(monoamines): serotonin, dopamine, noradrenaline.
-Vertices are affects from Tomkins affect theory [primer_affect_psychology]...
+Vertexes are affects from Tomkins affect theory [primer_affect_psychology]:

-We interpret these basic emotions as low level emotional conscious reactions that are close to innate non-conscious affects described by Tomkins:

 1. Enjoyment/Joy
 1. Interest/Excitement